vidyeshniranjan/sakshi-protocol/README.md

 - System architecture defined and validated at conceptual level
 - Implemented via structured prompting and evaluation strategies
-- Not yet integrated at model training level
+- Integration at model traning level is currently in-progress

 ---